DevJadeee/PESO-Web-Based-AIMS/Documentation/Graphs_and_Charts/04_Structured_English/README.md

 Defines how the system determines which job vacancies are relevant to a given applicant.

-**Input:** Receives an Applicant's Resume and the Job Details of each posted vacancy.
+**Input:** Receives an applicant's Resume and the Job Details of each posted vacancy.

 ### Process: